 Being a lactating mom limits your wardrobe choices – a lot of times the key consideration in what you wear isn’t whether it fits well or is cute, but whether it allows easy access for your breasts!
 One shirt that I recently tried is the Loyal Hana nursing top.
 It facilitates access to your breast with zippers, which allows for different designs than most nursing shirts.

 (Transparency note: I was given a Christy Nursing Top by Loyal Hana to review.
 I wore it twice before writing this post, and the opinions here are my own.
-I was not otherwise compensated for writing this post.)
+I was not otherwise compensated for writing this post.
+This post may contain affiliate links.
+More info here.)

 One thing that can be annoying about pumping is that it really limits what you can wear.
 A lot of times, your options are: